sstuqtd/editor-framework/docs/packages/create-panels.md

  - `type`: String - Panel's type, can be `'dockable'`, `'float'`, `'fixed-size'`, `'quick'` and `'simple'`.
 Default is `'dockable'`
  - `title` String - Panel window's title in tab.
  - `frame` Boolean - Specify false to create a Frameless Window.
 Default is true.
+ - `resizable` Boolean - Indicate if the window can be resized.
+Default is true.
  - `width` Integer - Panel window’s width in pixels.
 Default is 400.
  - `height` Integer - Panel window’s height in pixels.
 Default is 400.
  - `min-width` Integer - Panel window’s minimum width.
 Default is 200.